ama-team/voxengine-scenario-framework/README.md

 Termination handler acts the very same as other handlers, but receives `TInitializationStageResult` and `TScenarioStageResult` as arguments.

-Framework will call VoxEngine.terminate after everything has been done, so it's not necessary to do it manually.
+Framework calls VoxEngine.terminate in the end, if `behavior.terminate` option is set to true (which is by default).

 ## Errors and error handling